 The VO Frontend configuration file is

 /etc/gwms-frontend/frontend.xml.
 The next steps will describe each line that you will need to edit if you are using the OSG Factory at UCSD.
-The portions to edit are highlighted in red font.
+The portions to edit are highlighted.
 If you are using a different Factory more changes are necessary, please check the VO Frontend configuration reference.

 The VO you are affiliated with.
-This will identify those CEs that the glideinWMS pilot will be authorized to run on using the pilot proxy described previously in the this section.
+This will identify those CEs that the GlideinWMS pilot will be authorized to run on using the pilot proxy described previously in this section.
 Sometimes the whole

-query_expris provided to you by the factory (see Factory access above):
+query_expris provided to you by the Factory operators (see Factory access above):

 <factory query_expr='((stringListMember("VO", GLIDEIN_Supported_VOs)))'>

 usernamethat you are assigned by the Factory (also called the identity you will be mapped to on the factory, see above) .
 Note that if you are using a factory different than the production Factory, you will have to change also

 nodeattributes. (refer to the information provided to you by the Factory operator):

 classad_proxyin the security entry is the location of the VO Frontend proxy described previously here.

 proxy_DNis the DN of the